remileblond67076/grist-ctl/README.md

 **gristctl** is a command-line utility designed for interacting with Grist.
 It allows users to automate and manage tasks related to Grist documents, including creating, updating, listing, deleting documents, and retrieving data from them.

+A Web console is also available to operate commons routine operations.

 <div align="center">

 [Installation](#installation) •